pilcrowonpaper/arctic/.github/pull_request_template.md

 If you're unsure, you can just create it against the `main` branch.

-- [ ] Please tick this box if you’ve read and understood this section..
+- [ ] Please tick this box if you’ve read and understood this section.